geerlingguy/beast-challenge/README.md

 Visit the app at http://127.0.0.1:5000

+## Countdown app

+The Countdown app (inside `countdown-app/`) runs on a central server that manages game state, provides output for a display, and provides controls to manage game state (e.g. setting the time interval for a button press, resetting timers).

+The Countdown app is a Flask app built with Python.

+To develop it locally, run:

+  1. `cd countdown-app`
+  2. `pipenv shell` (requires `pipenv`, install with `pip3 install pipenv`)
+  3. `pip install -r requirements.txt`
+  4. Initialize the database: `python3 init_db.py`
+  5. Run app: `FLASK_APP=app FLASK_DEBUG=true flask run` (add `--host=0.0.0.0` to make it accessible over the network)

+Visit the app at http://127.0.0.1:5000

 ## Production 'Farmer' Deployment (Leader and Button apps)

 The Leader and Button apps will run on the main server NUC, with a hot spare backup server available should the need arise.